Exploding head syndrome: Signs and symptoms

-Individuals with exploding head syndrome hear or experience loud imagined noises as they are falling asleep or are waking up, have a strong, often frightened emotional reaction to the sound, and do not report significant pain; around 10% of people also experience visual disturbances like perceiving visual static, lightning, or flashes of light.
-Some people may also experience heat, strange feelings in their torso, or a feeling of electrical tingling that ascends to the head before the auditory hallucinations occur.
-With the heightened arousal, people experience distress, confusion, myoclonic jerks, tachycardia, sweating, and a feeling that they have stopped breathing and need to make a conscious effort to breathe again.
+Individuals with exploding head syndrome hear or experience imagined noises as they are falling asleep or are waking up.
+These noises may sound like screams, roars, gunshots, fireworks, or other loud, concerning noises.
+People often report experiencing muscle tremors and an elevated heart rate along with hearing the noises.
+Individuals may have a strong, often frightened emotional reaction to the sound, with a feeling of anxiety or disorientation, but do not generally report significant pain.
+Around 10% of people also experience visual disturbances like perceiving visual static, lightning, or flashes of light.
+Some people may experience heat, strange feelings in their torso, or a feeling of electrical tingling that ascends to the head before the auditory hallucinations occur.
+With the heightened arousal, people may experience distress, confusion, myoclonic jerks, tachycardia, sweating, and a feeling that they have stopped breathing and need to make a conscious effort to breathe again.
+EHS tends to occur concurrently with mental, neurological and sleep disorders.
+People going through an EHS episode are likely to be in the supine position.

 The pattern of the auditory hallucinations is variable.
-Some people report having a total of two or four attacks followed by a prolonged or total remission, having attacks over the course of a few weeks or months before the attacks spontaneously disappear, or the attacks may even recur irregularly every few days, weeks, or months for much of a lifetime.
+Some people report having a total of two or four attacks followed by a prolonged or total remission.
+Some report having attacks over the course of a few weeks or months before the attacks spontaneously disappear.
+Others report the attacks may even recur irregularly every few days, weeks, or months for much of a lifetime.
+In some cases people experience EHS multiple times a night, in others only once in a lifetime.
+The median EHS duration is 2 years.

 Causes

 The cause of EHS is unknown.
 A number of hypotheses have been put forth with the most common being dysfunction of the reticular formation in the brainstem responsible for transition between waking and sleeping.
+The reticular formation helps regulate arousal, controlling the transition between wake-sleep and sleep-wake periods, which is when EHS episodes occur.
+It is hypothesized that in EHS, this process is disrupted, so instead of brain activity slowing gradually, there is a burst of neuronal activity in sensory pathways, which is then perceived as a loud sound.

 Other theories into causes of EHS include: